 The EUB's assessment also includes aspects of data protection (e.g. anonymization or the right to delete data).
 However, the EUB points out that a positive ethics statement does not imply a legally binding assessment of these data protection aspects and does not replace an assessment by a data protection officer.
 Furthermore, it is pointed out that depending on the subject matter and procedure of a research project, there may be further requirements (e.g., data protection impact assessment) that must be met independently of or in addition to the assessment by the EUB.
 The responsibility of the researchers for their actions (including the handling of data in compliance with data protection requirements) remains with the researchers.

-In the case of routine applications, you will receive a decision within a few days confirming the ethical harmlessness of your project.
+In the case of basic applications, you will receive a decision within a few days confirming the ethical harmlessness of your project.

-If there are significant changes in the course of the implementation compared to the application, the EUB must be consulted again and, if necessary, an amendment must be submitted (see basic questionnaire and detailed questionnaire).
+If there are significant changes in the course of the implementation compared to the application, the EUB must be consulted again and, if necessary, an amendment must be submitted.

 For completed studies or experiments that are replicated and/or expanded or modified based on the experiences in the previous study, a new application must be submitted.
 However, the proximity to the replicated/expanded project can be indicated here.
 If a replication or a variation of the same experiment/survey scheme is already foreseeable at the planning stage, the possibility of reviewing a series of studies can be used (see "Can I submit several (partial-)studies in one application?").